-South Africa court orders release of corruption report amid protests
+South Africa corruption report released amid protests

 - Police use stun grenades as they seek to disperse anti-Zuma protesters in Pretoria

-Pretoria (CNN)A watchdog's report into corruption allegations against South African President Jacob Zuma must be published on Wednesday, a court in Pretoria ruled, as demonstrators calling for Zuma to quit gathered in the streets of the capital.
+Pretoria, South Africa (CNN)A damning report into corruption allegations against South African President Jacob Zuma was published Wednesday as demonstrators calling for him to quit marched in the streets of the capital.

-Police used water cannons and stun grenades as they tried to disperse crowds of protesters amid increasingly chaotic scenes.
-The demonstrations have blocked off many downtown streets and a CNN team also witnessed looting.

-The judge at the North Gauteng High Court in Pretoria ruled that the Public Protector must release the so-called Gupta report by 5 p.m. local time (11 a.m.
-ET) Wednesday.

-The judge's ruling came shortly after Zuma's lawyer announced the president was dropping his bid to block the release of the report, which could potentially show corruption at the highest levels of his government.

-"My instructions are to withdraw the application and to tender costs; my instructions are further not to oppose any costs on the scale, the scale of the costs and we abide the decision of this honorable court in relation to those costs," lawyer Anthea Platt told the court in Pretoria.
+The 355-page "State of Capture" report contains allegations, and in some instances evidence, of cronyism, questionable business deals and ministerial appointments, and other possible large-scale corruption at the very top of government.
+The Public Protector, appointed to investigate complaints of government misconduct, compiled the report.

+The report came out on the order of a court in Pretoria hours after Zuma abandoned a legal bid to delay its release.

+The President, his son Duduzane Zuma, government ministers, the board of South Africa's state power utility, Eskom, and the Gupta family -- brothers Ajay, Atul and Rajesh Gupta -- are all implicated in what the report said could be breaches of ethics codes and in some cases criminal allegations.

+The report recommends that Zuma appoint a commission of inquiry headed by a judge within 30 days to investigate the allegations.

 Zuma has always denied any wrongdoing.
+He has maintained the support of the governing African National Congress despite repeated scandals.

+Zuma's spokesman said his office was considering the report and whether to take legal action over it.

+The ANC also said it would look at the report and comment on it Thursday.

-But the latest demonstrations in Pretoria and elsewhere will add to the mounting pressure the president is under from South Africa's political opposition, business groups, civil society and legal quarters to step aside.
+The latest developments will add to the mounting pressure the President faces from South Africa's political opposition, business groups, civil society and legal quarters to step aside.

-Opposition protesters who gathered in the streets of Pretoria on Wednesday -- many wearing the red shirts of the Economic Freedom Fighters -- called angrily for Zuma to resign.
-Some waved signs saying, "Zuma must go."
+In a sign of the mounting public anger, crowds of protesters -- many wearing the red shirts of the Economic Freedom Fighters -- called for Zuma's resignation and blocked streets in downtown Pretoria.

-Smoke could be seen rising from burning tires in some areas of the capital's commercial center.

-The governing African National Congress said via Twitter that it welcomed the president's decision to withdraw his attempt to block the report's release.
+Police used water cannons and stun grenades to try to disperse groups of demonstrators amid looting and increasingly chaotic scenes before the protests ebbed away.

 South Africans frustrated

-The ANC, the party that has ruled South Africa since the end of apartheid, has so far stood by Zuma but suffered significant losses in local elections held nationwide in August, with the opposition Democratic Alliance gaining more than a quarter of the vote.
+The ANC, the party that has ruled South Africa since the end of apartheid, suffered significant losses in local elections nationwide in August, with Democratic Alliance gaining more than a quarter of the vote.

 South Africans are increasingly expressing frustration with rampant corruption and poor public services.